QUBO & Ising Models¶

 plt.show()

-# We do not need to worry about the tranformation to QUBO since dimod takes care of it
+# We do not need to worry about the transformation to QUBO since dimod takes care of it.

 Q, c = model.to_qubo()